 Thapa & Sæbø, 2014 No date range Analysed 80 ICT4D papers, selected with a Web of Science keyword search, limited to highly cited papers and authors.
 They concluded that research in the ICT4D area was mainly conducted in sub-Saharan African countries, India, and Latin America.
 The contributions of authors from developing countries were not specified, but of the 10 papers identified for further analysis, only four had a developing country researcher as the first author.
 Naudé, 2015 2000- 2013 Analysed 378 arti- cles published in the Electronic Journal of Information Systems in Developing Countries (EJISDC) Of the seven world regions, Africa had the strongest author presence with 179 authors (21.88%), followed by Asia with 173 authors (21.15%), North America with 159 authors (19.44%), Europe with 157 authors (19.19%), Oceania with 92 authors (11.25%), Latin America and the Caribbean with 39 authors (4.77%), and the Middle East with the lowest author contribution at 19 authors (2.32%).
-Ghosh, Mudavanhu & Belle, 20152011- Ished by the Interna- tional Development (IDIA)Analysed papers pub- lished by the Interna- tional Development (IDIA)South Africa was identified as the country with the highest number of researchers presenting at IDIA con- ferences.
+Ghosh, Mudavanhu & Belle, 2015 2011- 2014 Analysed papers pub- lished by the Interna- tional Development Informatics Association (IDIA) South Africa was identified as the country with the highest number of researchers presenting at IDIA con- ferences.
 Sadly, papers from other African countries were largely missing.
 In 2014, for example, only one paper was from another African country, Namibia.
 In 2013, there were no papers from other African countries.
-South-based I research (Gho CT4D rese sh, Mudava archers with the hope of pro nhu, & Belle, 2015).
-The air vide a platform for information exchange between global viding a more critical and context-aware strand of ICT4D n is made explicit as being to escape the dominant view- esearch initiated by researchers in developed countries.
+South-based I Notably the IDIA was established specifically to provide a platform for information exchange between global South-based ICT4D researchers with the hope of providing a more critical and context-aware strand of ICT4D research (Ghosh, Mudavanhu, & Belle, 2015).
+The aim is made explicit as being to escape the dominant viewpoints and biases that may be present in the ICT4D research initiated by researchers in developed countries.